ICJ to decide on emergency measures in Israel-Gaza genocide case Friday

 The ICJ’s deliberations are a painstaking process, involving detailed written submissions followed by oral arguments and counter-arguments by the team of top legal counsels representing each state.
 Experts say a ruling in the case could take three to four years.

+“I’m not convinced that they will be willing to go as far as South Africa has asked them to go – the suspension of military activities,” the legal expert and lecturer at Trinity College in Dublin said.

+He added that the ICJ would also likely reiterate the position expressed by the United Nations in its December resolution and instruct Israel to ensure that any military operation is conducted in accordance with international law and that the delivery of humanitarian aid is not hampered.

-Rulings by the court are legally binding and without appeal, but the court has no way to enforce them.
-If the court grants some or all of South Africa’s eight requests for so-called provisional measures, it is unclear whether Israel will comply.
+Rulings by the ICJ are legally binding and without appeal, but the court has no way to enforce them.
+If it grants some or all of South Africa’s eight requests for so-called provisional measures, it is unclear whether Israel will comply.

 Israel dismissed the genocide allegations as “grossly distorted” and said it had a right to defend itself from Hamas, the Palestinian group that led a surprise attack on Israel on October 7, killing at least 1,139 people and seizing around 240 others has hostages, according to Israeli officials.